 These root veggies come in all colors of the sunset, from purple to red to orange to yellow.
-The vibrant pigmentation is due the presence of betalains, which are responsible for many of beet roots’ health benefits.
-(Keep in mind that they also tend to stain everything in sight, so take caution in the kitchen.)
+The vibrant pigmentation is due the presence of betalains, which are responsible for many of the beet’s health benefits.
+(They also tend to stain everything in sight, so take caution in the kitchen.)

 1. Beets have anti-inflammatory properties.